usnistgov/mcvqoe/README.md

 * <https://github.com/usnistgov/intelligibility>
 * <https://github.com/usnistgov/MCV-QOE-TVO>

-They must be installed before the `mcvqoe` package is installed.
-In addition the following dependencies can be found in the Python Package index (PyPi) and will be downloaded automatically, if needed, when `mcvqoe` is installed:
+In addition the following dependencies can be found in the Python Package index (PyPI) and will be downloaded automatically, if needed, when `mcvqoe` is installed:

 * numpy